-Many kids and adolescents with OPPOSITIONAL DEFIANT DISORDER also have other behavioral problems, such as attention-deficit/hyperactivity disorder, learning disabilities, mood disorders (such as depression), and anxiety disorders.
-Some kids with OPPOSITIONAL DEFIANT DISORDER go on to develop a more serious behavior disorder called conduct disorder.
+Many kids and adolescents with ODD also have other behavioral problems, such as attention-deficit/hyperactivity disorder, learning disabilities, mood disorders (such as depression), and anxiety disorders.
+Some kids with ODD go on to develop a more serious behavior disorder called conduct disorder.

 Symptoms of Oppositional Defiant Disorder—

 - Actively refusing to comply with requests and rules

 - Deliberately trying to annoy or upset others, or being easily annoyed by others

 - Having frequent outbursts of anger and resentment